SATURDAY, JUNE 3RD

 We'll be hitting the water again this year chasing warm water species to raise money for suicide prevention in Northern Michigan!

 Teams can pursue the largest fish in a given category (bluegill, bass, carp, pike) and compete for the Grand Slam (any three species) or Super Slam (all four species).
-There will be a optional team meeting the morning of the tournament and anglers can begin fishing at 6:30am.
-No fish will be scored after the 4pm cutoff.
-Head back after fishing and enjoy food and drinks before the awards ceremony!
+Anglers can begin fishing at 6:30am but no fish will be scored after the 2:30pm cutoff.
+Head back to the shop after fishing and enjoy food, drinks, activities, and live music before the awards ceremony!

 Teams will consist of 1-2 anglers.